alansfyeung/248acu-website/_pages/landing/consent-form.md

 toc: true
 toc_sticky: true
 toc_label: Consent Forms
+redirect_from:
+  - /consent/
 ---

-A signed consent form is required to attend any cadet activities - such as weekend bivouacs or Tuesday night parades.
+A signed consent form is required to attend any cadet activities, such as weekend bivouacs or Tuesday night parades.

+If you have accidentally uploaded the wrong file, this can be fixed - see below.

 ---